pcorey/pcorey.github.io/_posts/2016-10-31-how-to-use-mongodb-with-elixir.markdown

 The [Mongo.Ecto](https://github.com/michalmuskala/mongodb_ecto) package is the Ecto adapter for MongoDB.
 Unfortunately, Mongo.Ecto is currently in a state of flux.

-Mongo.Ecto is currently [incompatible with Ecto 1.1](https://github.com/michalmuskala/mongodb_ecto/issues/60#issuecomment-173518054), which is the version of Ecto currently used out of the box by the Phoenix framework.
+Mongo.Ecto is currently [incompatible with Ecto 1.1](https://github.com/michalmuskala/mongodb_ecto/issues/60#issuecomment-173518054).
 On top of that, work to support Ecto 2.0 is very much a [work](https://github.com/michalmuskala/mongodb_ecto/pull/91) in [progress](https://github.com/michalmuskala/mongodb_ecto/pull/84).

 All of this is to say that integrating with MongoDB through Ecto is not currently an option if you’re looking for a low-friction, fully supported solution.